Edit Content

-Dealing with Receivables Management Partners debt collection harassment can feel overwhelming, but you’re not alone.
+Dealing with Receivables Management Partners debt collection harassment can feel overwhelming, but you don’t have to be quiet about it.
 Whether you’ve experienced threatening phone calls, wage garnishment warnings, or relentless communication, you have legal rights that can protect you.
 The Wood Law Firm is here to fight for those rights, ensuring the harassment stops and you receive the compensation you deserve.

 Receivables Management Partners (RMP) is a third-party debt collection agency based in Greensburg, Indiana, with offices in several states, including Michigan, Illinois, Pennsylvania, and Texas.
 RMP focuses primarily on collecting medical debts and has gained a reputation for aggressive collection tactics.
 In the past, Receivables Management Partners debt collectors have been involved in numerous federal cases and have repeatedly challenged their debt collectors’ methods.